 What takes over for someone who chases is a fear of losing someone, or that the person who leaves isn’t ever going to come back.
 If you take a breath and talk yourself through it, like seriously, then you are less likely to start the chase.

 Try to calm yourself down by talking through things aloud and knowing that no matter what happens, if you don’t chase him, you will be the victor.
-[Read: Narcissistic abuse – 16 subtle signs a narcissist is abusing you]
+[Read: Why do narcissists ignore texts and do the selfish things they do]

 If he runs and refuses to listen to you, then the best thing to do is to stop thinking that if you yell loud enough or catch him, he is going to listen.
 Long before he set out on his run, he decided he wasn’t going to hear you, which is why he ran, to begin with.

-The next time you feel like chasing him and yelling at the top of your lungs, sit down at your computer and write him a scathing letter telling him all the nasty things you want to say.
+The next time you feel like chasing him and yelling at the top of your lungs to stick to you, sit down and write him a scathing note or text telling him all the nasty things you want to say.
 You would be surprised at how cathartic writing things down is.
 Once you transfer the anger, shut your computer down and reread it after you calm down.

-Then, delete it – you won’t feel any better for him reading it, no matter what you think right now.
+Then, delete it *never send it to him, it only gives him more power over you* – you won’t feel any better for him reading it, no matter what you think right now.
 Likely, if you don’t chase him, he will be back apologizing.
-You will have saved yourself from looking like the bad guy.
-[Read: 8 things to tell yourself when fighting with your lover]
+You will have saved yourself from looking like the lovelorn, bad guy.
+[Read: How to respond like a grownup when someone ignores you on purpose]

 Did you end up saying good things once you caught him?
-If he is running, it is because he doesn’t want to hear what you have to say.
+If he is running, it is because he enjoys you chasing him.
 Learn from your mistakes instead of being the idiot who keeps doing the same thing expecting a different result.
 That only leads to your insanity, literally.
 [Read: Grey rock method – Get a narcissist to walk away from your life]

 If a guy can’t sit and listen to what you have to say and runs from you, then he isn’t good for you.
 Someone who runs from you instead of acknowledging you doesn’t respect you.
 It is truly that plain and simple.